 In April 2018, the Company entered into a joint venture with Cordish Companies ("Cordish") to plan and develop a mixed-use entertainment and hospitality destination expected to be located on unused land adjacent to the casino and racetrack at the Company's Pompano property.
 As the managing member, Cordish will operate the business and manage the development, construction, financing, marketing, leasing, maintenance and day-to-day operation of the various phases of the project.
-Additionally, Cordish will be responsible for the development of the master plan for the project with the Company's input and will submit it for the Company's review and approval.
-While the Company holds a 50% variable interest in the joint venture, it is not the primary beneficiary; as such, the investment in the joint venture is accounted for using the equity method and is recorded in Investment in and advances to unconsolidated affiliates on the Balance Sheet.
+Additionally, Cordish will be responsible for the development of the master plan for the project with the Company's review and approval.
+While the Company holds a 50% variable interest in the joint venture, it is not the primary beneficiary; as such, the investment in the joint venture is accounted for using the equity method and is recorded in Investment in and advances to unconsolidated affiliates on the Balance Sheets.
 The Company participates evenly with Cordish in the profits and losses of the joint venture, which are included in Transaction and other costs, net on the Statements of Operations.

 Since inception of the joint venture, the Company has contributed a total of \$7 million in cash and approximately 209 acres of land with a total fair value of \$69 million.
 The Company has no further obligation to contribute additional real estate or cash.
 During the year ended December 31, 2023, the Company recorded \$64 million of income related to the investment, primarily due to the joint venture's gain on the sale of a land parcel.
-As of both June 30, 2024 and December 31, 2023, the Company's investment in the joint venture was \$147 million and is recorded in Investments in and advances to unconsolidated affiliates on the Balance Sheets.
+During the three months ended September 30, 2024, the Company received distributions of \$39 million and recorded \$11 million of income related to our investment due to the joint venture's gain on the sale of a land parcel.
+As of September 30, 2024 and December 31, 2023, the Company's investment in the joint venture was \$119 million and \$147 million, respectively, and is recorded in Investments in and advances to unconsolidated affiliates on the Balance Sheets.